 Hiring an expensive PR company can come later, but for now it is important to self-promote in every way possible.
 Social media is an essential tool for this, so get to grips with how to use sites such as Facebook and Twitter to maximum effect.
 Entering competitions can also help to get your company noticed and branding yourself as an award-winning company is a great way to appeal to customers.

 Looking for more inspiration?
-Check out our 15 young entrepreneurs to watch in 2015.
+Check out our business ideas section.